Money BasicsManaging Money

 An emergency fund can save your life if something bad happens.
 Also called a cash cushion, an emergency fund is money saved for the unexpected.

 An emergency fund isn’t money you use when you want to buy a big-ticket item or travel out of town on a whim.
-Emergency funds must be reserved for moments like an unexpected hospitalization (especially with COVID-19), losing your job, or your car breaking down and needing major repairs.
+Emergency funds must be reserved for unexpected scenarios that require you to shell out large amounts of money.

 • Elective health care like plastic surgery or LASIK eye surgery